United Nations Security Council

-The Security Council consists of 15 members, of which five are permanent: China, France, Russia, the United Kingdom, and the United States.
-These were the great powers that were the victors of World War II (or their recognized successor states).
-Permanent members can veto any substantive Security Council resolution, including those on the admission of new member states to the UN or nominees for the Office of the Secretary-General.
+The Security Council consists of 15 members: five permanent members – Russia, China, the United States, the United Kingdom, and France – and ten non-permanent members elected by the General Assembly for two-year terms.
+The five permanent members, who were the great powers among the Allies of World War II or their recognized successor states, each hold veto power over substantive resolutions, enabling any one of them to block adoption of a draft resolution regardless of the level of support among other members.
 This veto right does not carry over into General Assembly matters or votes, which are non-binding.
-The other 10 members are elected on a regional basis for a term of two years.
-The body's presidency rotates monthly amongst its members.
+The presidency rotates monthly among all fifteen members in English alphabetical order.